$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 It is worth noting that these conformal boundary conditions are in direct analogy with the well-known Brown--Henneaux boundary conditions initially developed in~\cite{Brown:1986nw} for $AdS_3$ gravity.
 Our approach draws on boundary conditions previously explored in the three--dimensional setting~\cite{Perez:2016vqo,Cardenas:2021vwo}.
 In this spirit, we propose that the gauge connection and the dilaton field take the following form:

-After implementing the above procedures, we are now positioned to derive the conformal asymptotic symmetry algebra.
+After implementing the above procedures, we are now positioned to derive the conformal ASA.
 As a consequence of the Drinfeld--Sokolov reduction, the residual gauge parameter $\lambda$ is effectively described by only four independent functions.
 These are denoted by $\epsilon \equiv \epsilon^{+1}$ and $\eta \equiv \eta^{+\frac{1}{2}}$, and are explicitly given by:

 By substituting this gauge parameter into the field transformation equation given in Eq.~\eqref{gauge transformation}, we obtain the following infinitesimal gauge transformations:

 Under the specified boundary conditions, the canonical boundary charges $\mathcal{Q}_a[\lambda]$ are both well-defined and integrable, allowing the fields $\mathcal{L}$ and $\mathcal{G}$ to be interpreted as conserved charges.
 Likewise, the charges $\mathcal{Q}_x[\lambda]$ associated with the dilaton sector are also integrable, enabling a similar interpretation for $\mathcal{X}$ and $\mathcal{Y}$.